thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   If you are looking for the perfect birthday party venue on the Gold Coast then look no further.
-Sailing In Paradise can create the perfect Gold Coast birthday party experience that you and your guests will remember.
-We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda' or combine both our beautiful catamarans to suit up to 50 people.
+Sailing In Paradise can help to create a perfect Gold Coast birthday party experience.
+We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', up to 20 on our Seawind 1000XL or combine both of our beautiful catamarans to suit up to 50 people.
-  Got an even larger group?
+  Have an even larger group?
 No problems, we can arrange a raft up party with 4 catamarans for up to 90 people.

-  The sailing catamarans are smooth and stable and very open plan making them the perfect venue for your next birthday party event.
+  Our sailing catamarans are smooth and stable and open-plan making them the perfect venue for your next birthday party event.

-  You can choose to BYO everything or we can arrange all the catering for you.
+  You can choose to BYO everything or we can arrange the catering and bar service for you for a stress free event.

   Each boat is equipped with everything you would expect from a luxury catamaran